Best Time to Fly to Israel

 Before you book airline tickets to Israel, there are some cultural and religious rules to keep in mind.
 Jews cannot eat dairy and meat together, and Muslims and Jews are forbidden from eating pork at any meal.
 The falafel and schnitzel are common foods found throughout Israel, and if you’re visiting Israel on a Friday night, remember that it’s the Sabbath (the Jewish Holy Day) and observant Jews are not permitted to cook so many family-owned restaurants will be closed.

 For cheap flights to Israel, consider booking Israel trips through travel organizations or community groups that include the price of airfare in the Israel travel package.
 Planned tours include a visit to all the must-see Israel destination spots and some tours will include a visit to a kibbutz or community service activities in an Israeli village.
-No matter how you book a flight to Israel, your experience in the Holy Land is sure to be memorable.
+No matter how you book a trip to Israel, your experience in the Holy Land is sure to be memorable.

 Israel has a typical Mediterranean climate with hot, dry summers, and short, wet, cool winters.